-- Copy of current insurance certificates or policies for all types of insurance required by the Charter. - 4.
-List of Governing Board Members. - 5.
-Fire and Safety Inspection Reports. - List of current staff members including certifications and teaching assignments for teachers. - 7.
-Documentation of fingerprinting of all staff and Governing Board members. - 8.
-Letter of Credit or bank assets for the upcoming school year as specified in the charter. - 9.
+- A. Annual Opening of School Checklist - 1.
+Current lease or ownership documents. - 2.
+Current Certificate of Occupancy (new facilities or additions only). - Copy of current insurance certificates or policies for all types of insurance required by the Charter. - 4.
+List of Governing Board members. - 5.
+List of current staff members including certifications and teaching assignments for teachers. - 6.
+Documentation of fingerprinting of all staff and Governing Board members. - 7.
+Letter of Credit or bank assets for the upcoming school year as specified in the charter. - 8.
+Updated list of currently registered students. - 9.
 Contract for transportation rates and services or transportation plan. - 10.
 Contract for Food and Nutrition Services. - 11.
 Copy of the Charter School Reading Plan or letter specifying that the School will comply with the district reading plan. - 12.
 Tentative dates and times of the School's board meetings. - 13.
 Update Crisis Response Plan. - 14.
 Dismissal policies and procedures. - 15.
-School's Parental Contract. - C. Monthly Documents and Reports - 1.
-Financial Statements, per State Board of Education Rule. - 2.
-Monthly Financial Reports as requested by the Sponsor. - 3.
-School Board meeting agenda and minutes. - D. Annual Documents and Reports - 1.
-Annual Student Achievement Reports.
+School's Parent Contract. - B. Monthly - 1.
+Financial Statements, per State Board of Education Rule.

+- 2. Monthly Financial Reports as requested by the Sponsor. - 3.
+School Board meeting agenda and minutes.